mmilano/SidePanelCollapse/README.md

 # Configuration Options

-SidePanelCollapse can be initialized via javascript with custom options.
+SidePanelCollapse can be initialized via javascript with custom settings using a javascript properties object.
 Use only what you need - any values not specified will use the defaults.

 ```js
 var options = {